github-cloudlabsuser-1957/azure-search-openai-demo/README.md

 * [📺 Quickly build and deploy OpenAI apps on Azure, infused with your own data](https://www.youtube.com/watch?v=j8i-OM5kwiY)
 * [📺 AI Chat App Hack series](https://www.youtube.com/playlist?list=PL5lwDBUC0ag6_dGZst5m3G72ewfwXLcXV)

+## Documentation

+Explore the following resources to understand and extend the project:

+- [App Customization Guide](docs/customization.md): Learn how to customize the app's UI, prompts, and data.
+- [Data Ingestion Guide](docs/data_ingestion.md): Steps to prepare and ingest your own data into the app.
+- [Productionizing Guide](docs/productionizing.md): Best practices for deploying the app in a production environment.
+- [Local Development Guide](docs/localdev.md): Tips for running and debugging the app locally.
+- [Deploying with Minimal Costs](docs/deploy_lowcost.md): Strategies to reduce deployment costs.

 ### Getting help